Shiva Puja

-Shiva Puja in Hinduism is the way by which one worships Lord Shiva through traditional and ancient rites with the use of mantra, tantra, yantra, kriyas, mudras, and abhishekam.
+Shiva Puja in Hinduism is the way by which one worships Shiva through traditional and ancient rites with the use of mantra, tantra, yantra, kriyas, mudras, and abhishekam.

 Introduction

 In popular Hinduism, Shiva is often represented as a destructive aspect of Brahman and entitled 'The Destroyer.'
 This is merely one attribute, as there are many different groups and sects who hold Shiva, or any of his different forms and associated Deities, as the Supreme Being and attribute different titles to him.
 Popular Puja may take an eclectic or North Indian style, whereas more specific sects or castes may have their own specific forms.
 General worship of Shiva is quite diverse and can range from worshipping an anthropomorphic murti (Such as the famous Tamil Nataraja statues from the ancient Chola Kingdom), a Lingam (one of Shiva's main symbols), a deified landmark (such as the Ganges or Mount Kailash) or not worshipping a symbol at all (as in the case of the Lingayats).